FacultyCreative/ngActiveResource/README.md

 var json = post.serialize();
 ```

-## Resource Events
+## Model Events

-Models are automaticall provided with a handful of useful events to subscribe to.
+Models are automatically provided with a handful of useful events to subscribe to.

 The events broadcasted are: